PyrczMichal/Filling-blanks-in-marge-cell-in-GoogleSheets/README.md

 **Syntax:**
 ```
-SCAN(initial_value, array_or_range, LAMBDA)
+SCAN(initial_value, initial_array_or_range, LAMBDA)
   initial_value: The initial accumulator value.
-  array_or_range: An array or range to be scanned.
+  initial_array_or_range: An array or range to be scanned.
   LAMBDA: A LAMBDA that’s applied to each value in array_or_range for scanning it.
     Syntax: LAMBDA(accumulator, current_value, formula_expression)
 ```
-The SCAN function is one of the LAMBDA helper functions in Google Sheets that returns an array or range by applying a custom LAMBDA formula
+The SCAN function is one of the LAMBDA helper functions in Google Sheets that returns an array or range by applying a custom LAMBDA formula.
+- At the beginning, the initial_value goes to the accumulator and the first element of the initial_array to the current_value.
+- Then the formula_expression is calculated.
+- The result of the calculation goes to the output_array and replaces the accumulator.
+- Next element of the initial_array is taken and formula_expression is calculated again.
+- When the formula_expression is evaluated for the entire initial_array, the output_array is returned.

+In our example when the current_value is empty if statement is true.
+The output becomes the accumulator and the accumulator remains unchanged.
+When the value is not empty if statement is false.
+The output becomes the current_value and the accumulator is overwritten by the current_value.

 ![example_gif](https://user-images.githubusercontent.com/114103377/203515913-ca127bde-6c39-41a9-b98a-8e3d2c8509a6.gif)